The best sandwich in every state

 Utah: fried chicken sandwich, Pretty Bird Chicken, Salt Lake City

-Bringing a taste of Nashville-style hot chicken to Utah, Salt Lake City's Pretty Bird Chicken and its fried chicken sandwiches are something of a local celebrity around here.
-Customers praise the juicy and flavoursome fried chicken thighs that are paired with slaw and pickles and topped with a creamy buttermilk-based sauce in a buttered bun.
+Bringing a taste of Nashville-style hot chicken to Utah, Salt Lake City's Pretty Bird Chicken and its fried chicken sandwich is something of a local celebrity around here.
+Customers praise the juicy and flavorsome fried chicken thighs that are paired with slaw and pickles and topped with a creamy buttermilk-based sauce in a buttered bun.

 Vermont: BLT, Stowe Sandwich Company, Stowe

-A casual sandwich in Vermont, Stowe Sandwich Company focuses on offering a selection of great hot and cold sandwiches.
-We (and a lot of its customers) would suggest getting the BLT.
-It might seem a boring choice with options like Italian Grinder and meatloaf sub on offer, yet nothing compares to the perfect symphony of bacon, lettuce and tomato flavours – sometimes simple and classic really is best.
+A cute, casual joint in Vermont, Stowe Sandwich Company offers a selection of great hot and cold sandwiches.
+We (and a lot of its loyal customers) would suggest getting the BLT.
+With daily specials on offer, it might seem a boring choice, but those in the know say it's to die for, with a perfect symphony of bacon, crisp lettuce, and tomato – and there's a vegan version, too.
+Some things are classic for a reason.

 Virginia: Stevie, Handsome Biscuit, Norfolk

-You could argue that technically it's not really a sandwich, but we're willing to let it slide in this instance.
-Found in two locations in Norfolk, the Handsome Biscuit's Stevie is worth bending the rules for.
-The fried chicken is topped with pickles, whole grain mustard and honey but instead of a typical roll, it's served on house-made biscuits.
-You can opt for buns too, but why would you?
+You could argue that this is not technically a sandwich, but the Handsome Biscuit's Stevie is so good, it's worth bending the rules for.
+Fried chicken is topped with pickles, whole grain mustard, and honey, then served on house-made sweet potato biscuits instead of a typical roll.
+You can opt for buns instead, but why would you?

 Washington: Caribbean roast, Un Bien, Seattle

-With two locations in Seattle serving up delicious Caribbean food, Un Bien was opened by Julian and Lucas Lorenzo – the two sons of the original Paseo (another legendary Seattle sandwich shop) owner Lorenzo Lorenzo.
-A firm favourite is the Caribbean roast – tender pork shoulder coated in a marinade and slow-roasted until it falls apart.
-It's then served with huge grilled onion slices and lettuce.
+With two locations in Seattle serving up delicious Caribbean food, Un Bien was opened by Julian and Lucas Lorenzo, whose father owned the original Paseo, another legendary Seattle sandwich shop.
+A firm favorite is the Caribbean Roast – tender pork shoulder coated in a marinade and slow-roasted until it falls apart, served on a toasted baguette with aioli, cilantro, pickled jalapeños, lettuce, and caramelized onions.

 Wisconsin: Reuben, Stalzy's Deli, Madison

-Local favourite Stalzy's Deli is one for home comforts, with an emphasis on Wisconsin produce in generous proportions.
-Although Stalzy's roast beef sandwich in a salty pretzel bun deserves an honourable mention, it's the Reuben that wins customers' hearts every time.
-A simple yet effective combination, it's the classic of corned beef, Swiss cheese, sauerkraut and Russian dressing on rye.
+Local favorite Stalzy's Deli is one for home comforts, with an emphasis on Wisconsin produce in generous proportions.
+Although Stalzy's roast beef sandwich in a salty pretzel bun deserves an honorable mention, it's the Reuben that consistently wins customers' hearts.
+It's a simple yet oh-so effective combination of corned beef, Swiss cheese, house-made sauerkraut, and Russian dressing, served on freshly baked rye.

 Wyoming: egg salad sandwich, The Bread Basket Bakery, Cheyenne

 A simple yet incredibly delicious sandwich is Wyoming's best.
-Found in the state's most popular bakery, The Bread Basket in Cheyenne, the egg salad sandwich is simply perfect.
-Made with fresh bread baked every morning, it's generously filled with a classic egg salad and it's also part of a daily lunch combo of soup or salad plus a cookie.
+Found in the state's most popular bakery, The Bread Basket in Cheyenne, the egg salad sandwich is a classic that's perfectly executed.
+Made with freshly bread baked every morning and generously filled, it's also part of a daily lunch combo with soup or salad, plus a cookie.

 Comments